Azure-Samples/active-directory-xamarin-native-v2/3-With-Intune MAM/README.md

   - An Azure AD account - you can get a free trial Office 365 account by visiting [https://products.office.com/en-us/try](https://products.office.com/en-us/try).
 - Setup [Xamarin.iOS for Visual Studio](https://docs.microsoft.com/en-us/xamarin/ios/get-started/installation/windows/introduction-to-xamarin-ios-for-visual-studio) (if you want to run the iOS app)

-### Step 1: Setup Azure Active Directory and Intune Portal
+### Step 1: Setup Azure Active Directory and Intune Company Portal
 The app requires setup in Azure Active Directory to obtain your parameters.
 The setup instructions can be found [here](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Steps-to-create-config-for-MAM-(Conditional-access))